ltw-webdev-4/curriculum/designing-form-errors.md

   - title: "Fix the error messages"
     before: |
-      With the Javascript in place we now need to tweak our CSS a little to better support what the JS is doing.
+      With the JavaScript in place we now need to tweak our CSS a little to better support what the JS is doing.

-      The Javascript code will add the class `.is-validated` to our `<form>` tag when the user submits the form—but only if there are errors that should be shown.
+      The JavaScript code will add the class `.is-validated` to our `<form>` tag when the user submits the form—but only if there are errors that should be shown.

       It’s up to our CSS to show the right errors to the user with the right selectors.
     code_lang: css